 One final tip – don’t argue with TSA agents at security.
 They have a tough job as it is, and they have the power to ruin your day, so be nice to them!

 What glues ARE allowed on a plane?

-According to the FAA, any glue with a flashpoint below 140°F (60°C) is allowed on an airplane.
+According to the FAA, any glue with a flashpoint above 140°F (60°C) is allowed on an airplane.

 Additionally, any container of liquid must be 3.4 floz (100ml) or less to be allowed on as hand luggage.

 Flammable liquids are not permitted in either hand luggage or checked luggage, regardless of the volume under any circumstances.